bceverly/sysmanage/FEATURES-TODO.md

     every host that is approved
     on registration.

-11. We need an audit table in the database that records every action the user takes in terms of changing anything in the sysmanage database or sending messages to a remote agent that will result in a change being made on the remote host.
-Also should have an audit report added to the reports tab.

-12. Add the ability to hook up a remote host to Graylog for log aggregation.
+11. Add the ability to hook up a remote host to Graylog for log aggregation.

-13. Based on server roles that we detect, recommend firewall configuration for that host.
+12. Based on server roles that we detect, recommend firewall configuration for that host.

-14. Have a "Firewall Configuration" page on settings that allow the user to create a set of named configurations that
+13. Have a "Firewall Configuration" page on settings that allow the user to create a set of named configurations that